Credit card product change: What is it, and is it worth it?

 How does a credit card product change work?

 With a product change, you’ll typically keep the same card number and account number.
-But keep in mind that your account might be subject to new terms and conditions.
-And it’s not guaranteed that your old card’s perks will transfer to your new card.
+But your account might be subject to new terms and conditions.
+And it’s not guaranteed that your old card’s benefits or rewards will transfer to your new card.

 When you swap a card instead of applying for a new one, you may forgo some of the benefits that come with opening a new account, such as potential sign-up bonuses or introductory APR offers.